 The projects provides guides with general recommendations, model examples and guidelines to help e.g. with building documentation and damage assessment, rubble/debris management, and a guide on general patterns of damage to building materials (stone) and structures in relation to their causes.

-The guidelines are currently available for download (save as) as bilingual PDF files in Arabic and English (see below).
+The guidelines are published, access below, and available for download (save as) as bilingual PDF files in Arabic and English.